JakeSteam/blog-programming/_posts/2018-12-09-creating-a-history-clearing-chrome-extension.md

 }
 ```

-`deleteBySite` performs a search of Chrome’s history for the specified phrase, which returns a list of results.
+`deleteBySite` performs a search of Chrome's history for the specified phrase, which returns a list of results.
 These results are then iterated over, deleting all, as well as keeping a running tally of the number of results deleted.
 Finally, if the `popup` option is true, the results are passed to `siteDeleted`.

 ```js
 function deleteBySite(site, popup) {